0xYST/CNT4104_Group_Proj/README.md

 - Jason – Back end and API integration

-# Things To Do First:
-- Base our tech stack
-- Base documentation (Proof of concept / Overall goals)
-- Team GPP Guidelines set up

 # Sprint 1 Goals:
 - Submit a jpg or other image file showing the eventual plan
 - Not all menu's working or color scheme but the basic homepage is setup (but links not working)